 Why Need to Copy Operating System to External Hard Drive?

-- Old system backup: If you want to upgrade Windows, you can copy operating system to external hard drive in advance.
+Besides, you can do so before upgrading system.
 Therefore, you can return to your old OS and get your data back when the new system goes wrong or you don't enjoy the new OS.

 Step 2.
 Select the destination partition for cloning the system.
 Here take “Disk1” as an example, select it and click “Next”.

 - The “Sector by sector clone” will clone all sectors from source partition to destination partition, which can also take more time to finish.

 After all the operations, wait for a minute and when the process reaches 100%, click “Finish”.
 You have done the system clone.

 You can also create a system image by using the “Backup” features.
 The system backup won’t interrupt your work, so you can backup it while working.
-In addition, it still supports cloning an SSD to a larger SSD in Windows 10/11.
+And then restore system image to new hard drive if your computer is not responding or stop working.